 Evidence.
+If the source of a tale claimed first-hand knowledge, I will use the term reportedly, even when other mature people are repeating the first-hand report.
+The term allegedly will be used to denote times when someone is describing something regarding which they do not have first-hand knowledge.
 Joseph's revelations are often expressed as the words of Jesus Christ, the Lord.
 There is no indication he believed himself to be a fraud, nor do his followers believe he was a fraud.
 Therefore I will report his words as he wrote them, without inserting qualifiers such as "allegedly."
-The term allegedly will be used to denote times when someone is describing something regarding which they do not have first-hand knowledge.
-If the source of a tale claimed first-hand knowledge, I will use the term reportedly, even when other mature people are repeating the first-hand report.